tanusreesarkar714/Leetcode-notes/451-sort-characters-by-frequency.md

 Given a string s , we have to rearrange it's characters such that **the one with higher frequency appears first**.

 If multiple characters have same frequency, then any of them can appear first (i.e. **in case of same frequency, the order doesnot matter**).
+The strings can also have capital letters and digits, alongside the small letters.

 Example :